 - Provide comprehensive, integrated, and responsive palliative care services in various settings.

-Acquire new skills, competencies, and best practices in palliative care
+- Acquire new skills, competencies, and best practices with a focus on rural palliative care